 She is also in the process of finalizing a four-part web series about the history, science, tools, and future of vaccines and viruses for The American Museum of Natural History with generous support from The City of New York Department of Health and Mental Hygiene.

-My interest in the movement, history and mythology of Water in the West probably originated with my upbringing in El Paso, Texas.
-Before I knew the history of the 1963 Chamizal Convention which would ultimately channelize and permanently fix a portion of the Río Grande/Río Bravo as the official border between United States and Mexico and before I knew that rivers change course and therefore make terrible boundaries, I was aware, from a young age, that the fluctuating water levels of the Rio Grande, largely determined the movement and prosperity of people on both sides of the river.
+Her interest in the movement, history, and mythology of Water in the West originated with her upbringing in El Paso, Texas.
+Before she knew the history of the 1963 Chamizal Convention which would ultimately channelize and permanently fix a portion of the Rio Grande/Río Bravo as the official border between the United States and Mexico and before she knew that rivers change course and therefore make unstable boundaries, she was aware, from a young age, that the fluctuating water levels of the Rio Grande/Río Bravo, largely determined the movement and prosperity of people on both sides of the river.
 The river bisected these two places, but the shared watershed also brought people together.
-In 1999 I moved away to attend grad school in California but would periodically return to El Paso.
-On one trip I was struck to find that the river was no longer visible, obstructed in part by the US/Mexico border security fence.
-This got me thinking about the importance of visibility, engagement and access to one’s watershed.
+In 1999 Antebi moved away to attend graduate school in California but would periodically return to El Paso.
+On one trip home in 2007, she was struck to find that the river was no longer visible, obstructed in part by the US/MX border security wall.
+This encounter moved her thinking toward the importance of visibility, engagement, and access to one’s watershed.